Run a Windows virtual machine on Azure

 Deleting a VM.
 If you delete a VM, the VHDs are not deleted.
 That means you can safely delete the VM without losing data.
 However, you will still be charged for storage.
 To delete the VHD, delete the file from Blob storage.
 To prevent accidental deletion, use a resource lock to lock the entire resource group or lock individual resources, such as a VM.

 Use Azure Security Center to get a central view of the security state of your Azure resources.
 Security Center monitors potential security issues and provides a comprehensive picture of the security health of your deployment.
 Security Center is configured per Azure subscription.
-Enable security data collection as described in the Azure Security Center quick start guide.
+Enable security data collection as described in Onboard your Azure subscription to Security Center Standard.
 When data collection is enabled, Security Center automatically scans any VMs created under that subscription.

 Patch management.
 If enabled, Security Center checks whether any security and critical updates are missing.
 Use Group Policy settings on the VM to enable automatic system updates.